 “How much did that fence cost?” asked Jonathan Huang, a UC Berkeley sophomore.

 “That’s my out-of-state tuition money that’s going to build a fence,” said another UC Berkeley student.
 “My parents worked their butts off to pay the $40,000 a year and this is what I get!
 I am pissed off!”

 As evening paved the way for night, the UC cops pulled out six generators and 25 spotlights.
 A thick yellow rope was let down for water, but this time the police did not attempt to block it.

 “I think our response will be summed up in one word: De-fence,” a masked tree-sitter told media news crews from his leafy perch.
 “The tree sitters and UC are too polarized and it’s hard to bridge that gap.”

-Amy Elmgren, a peace and conflict studies major from UC Berkeley, pressed her nose against the fence to watch the UC police officers videotaping the tree-sitters.
+Amy Elmgren, a peace and conflict studies major from UC Berkeley, pressed her nose against the fence to watch the UC police officers videotaping the tree sitters.

 “I think this is insane,” she said.
-“Before today I was ambiguous about what was going on at the grove but this certainly changes it.
+“Before today I was ambivalent about what was going on at the grove but this certainly changes it.
 I am hoping this will reinvigorate student activism on campus.”